-This information is available for free in large print.
+This information is available for free in large print, braille, or audio.

-Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2026.

-The Formulary and/or pharmacy network may change at any time.
+The formulary and/or pharmacy network may change at any time.
 You will receive notice when necessary.
 We will notify affected enrollees about changes at least 30 days in advance.